 Otherwise, it’s like jumping in the car in a new city, and just following your nose to get about, without using a map or GPS.

-IF you have absolutely no time or budgetary constraints that is!
+Sure, exploring things without a plan has its place, IF you have absolutely no time or budgetary constraints that is.

 But I think we can all agree, most of the time, most of us want to end up somewhere specific.

 In that case it pays to get clear about your destination!

 We can work out our desired destination by asking ourselves four simple questions:

 - What is it that you actually want to achieve in your business?

 - If you were to describe that as a destination, how would you describe it in one sentence?

 - And what will you see, feel, or experience when you have arrived at this destination?